JellyDream/tensorflow-sphereface/README.md

 ### Requirements
 	Tensorflow1.4+(?)
-	boost cuda(if you have installed caffe, there is no problem  for those library) matlab
+	boost cuda(if you have installed caffe, there is no problem  for those libraries) matlab
 ### Installation
    1. First: